Last Updated: March 1, 2023

 2. Other Information We Automatically Collect through Cookies and Other Technologies

 We collect certain website traffic information from visitors to our sites such as internet protocol (IP) addresses and preferences.
 AVI-SPL uses Google Analytics to analyze trends, administer the sites, and gather demographic information about our user base as a whole.
 This tool does not create individual profiles for users.
 Unlike some tracking services, Google Analytics does not have a database of individual profiles for each visitor – they only collect aggregate data.

 - Session cookies, which are automatically deleted after every visit.

-We use Google Analytics software to analyze page use, page interactions and the routes taken through our sites.
+- We use Google Analytics software to analyze page use, page interactions and the routes taken through our sites.
 These are known as ‘website metrics’ or ‘analytics’.
-We do not record any personal data as part of this process.
+We do not record any personal information as part of this process.

 If you do not know the type and version of the web browser you use to access the Internet, click on ‘Help’ at the top of your browser window, then click ‘About’.
 The relevant information you require will then be shown.

 Click on the ‘Tools’ option at the top of your browser window and select ‘Internet options’, then click on the ‘Privacy’ tab.
 Ensure that your Privacy level is set to Medium or below, which will then enable cookies in your browser.
 Settings above Medium will disable cookies.

 Click on the spanner icon at the top right of your browser window and select ‘Settings’.
 Click ‘Show advanced settings’ at the bottom and locate the ‘Privacy’ section.
 Click ‘Content settings’ and within the cookies section at the top, select ‘allow local data to be set’ to enables cookies.
 To disable cookies please check the ‘Block sites from setting any data’, ‘Block third-party cookies and site data’ and ‘Clear cookies and other site and plug-in data when I close my browser’ options.